taskforge/cli/docs/designs/server.rst

 ^^^^^^^^^^

-``search`` takes a JSON representation of the Taskfoge Query Language AST and uses it to search the List implementation.
+``search`` takes a JSON representation of the Taskfoge Query Language AST and uses it to search the TaskList implementation.
 The payload looks like:

 .. code::